Frank Simek: Carlisle United

-Simek signed for Carlisle United on a 2-year contract and joined the squad on 1 July 2010.
-Since then he has been an ever-present in the United team, apart from the start of the 2011–12 season in which he suffered an injury that left him out of action for 5 months.
+Simek signed for Carlisle United on a 2-year contract and joined the squad on July 1, 2010.
+He was an ever-present part in the United team, apart from the start of the 2011–12 season in which he suffered an injury that left him out of action for 5 months.
 Replacements such as James Tavernier and Christian Ribeiro filled the right-back position in Simek's absence but upon his recovery he instantly earned his place in the Carlisle team yet again.
 In July 2012, Simek signed a new one-year deal with Carlisle United, keeping him at the club until the summer of 2013.